 Our journey to parenthood, while a little painful, has afforded us the luxury of being side by side through it all.
 We value the gift we have been given and are taking the time to invest ourselves in her well-being and development.
 Scheduling decisions, mid-night feeds, playtime, it’s all a family affair.
 We firmly believe that teamwork makes the dream work.

 The love of my life is a teacher and works tirelessly to help parents raise their offspring as upstanding individuals.
-I, well I am self-employed.
+I, well I am an entrepreneur and businessman.
 Till very recently, our home was a place of business by day and an abode by night.
 I have flexibility, she doesn’t.
 I am still referring to our work, not personalities.